-As you begin preparing for holiday festivities and use products made with BPA, take a look at these five scientific facts about this common chemical:
+As you begin using such products to prepare for the holiday season, take a look at these five scientific facts about this common chemical:

 1. BPA is one of the most thoroughly tested chemicals used today.